fenghaitao/spec-kit/templates/commands/specify.md

 #### 4.4: Generate Register Definitions

+**MANDATORY**: Create `<ipxact:register>` element for **EVERY** register extracted in Step 2.2, **regardless of whether they have side-effects or not**.

-For EACH register extracted in Step 2.2, generate register definition with:
+For EACH register, generate register definition with:
 - Basic properties: name, addressOffset, size, access type
 - Volatile flag (true for hardware-updated registers, false for control registers)
 - Reset value and mask
 - **CRITICAL**: Comprehensive `<ipxact:description>` including:
   - Functional purpose
-  - Read side-effects (from Step 2.4.3)
+  - Read side-effects (from Step 2.4.3) - if none, explicitly state "No read side-effects"
-  - Write side-effects (from Step 2.4.4)
+  - Write side-effects (from Step 2.4.4) - if none, explicitly state "No write side-effects"
-  - Cross-register dependencies (from Step 2.4.2)
+  - Cross-register dependencies (from Step 2.4.2) - if none, omit this section
-  - Lock/protection constraints (from Step 2.4.2)
+  - Lock/protection constraints (from Step 2.4.2) - if none, omit this section

+**Important**: Do NOT skip registers without side-effects.
+Simple control/status registers still need full register definitions with descriptions stating they have no side-effects.

 See **register-template.md Section 4** for XML structure and examples.